 Originally promoted as part of a publicity campaign for a travel company, it has no scientific basis, but has been given credence because of factors which link its post-festive position to things which might adversely affect your mood.
-Its proximity to when credit card bills arrive after excessive festive spending, fewer hours daylight, seasonal weather, and other such explanations may actually induce negative feelings, which otherwise would not have arisen.
+Its proximity to when credit card bills arrive after excessive festive spending, fewer hours of daylight, seasonal weather, the point at which New Year's Resolutions are starting to slip and other such explanations may actually induce negative feelings, which otherwise would not have arisen.

 However, as Monday is traditionally the day of the week when most people seek help for their problems after weekend contemplation, it also offers an opportunity to focus on things which might help to lift your spirits.